m4r35/centos7-box/README.md

 ### Quick Start ###

-First we need to add Centos/7 iso to vagrant
+First we need to add Centos/7 iso to Vagrant

 ```
 #!sh